xparq/NMAKE-Jumpstart/README.txt

       to trigger full rebuild (might be possible even without a thin runner script to capture the make command line)

+(Note: the "src" and "include" dirs. in the repo are just examples/tests.)

 DEV.
 NOTES: